 This is made up of the following:

-The above monies need to be in a cleared form before the tenancy is able to commence, payment by means of either a bankers draft, cash or paid directly into our client bank account and showing as cleared.
+The above monies need to be in a cleared form before the tenancy is able to commence, payment by means of cash, credit/debit card or paid directly into our bank account and showing as cleared.

-We do get instructed to fully manage some of our landlord’s properties, if this is the case with your tenancy we will inform you prior to your tenancy commencing.
-If we are managing then any faults with appliances or problems within the property will need to be reported to us and we will deal with the problem as quickly and efficiently as possible.
+In the case of 'managed' properties any faults or issues with the property should be reported to Elwy Estates as quickly as possible.
 Failure to report an ongoing problem may turn the onus onto you; please report any problems you feel need attention.

 Rental payments are always made by standing order from the tenants' bank account to the landlord's bank account, with the exception of managed properties whereby the rental payment is made to us.

 To terminate your tenancy subject to term, you will be required to give us at least one month notice in writing of your intention to leave (and must be given on the rent due date) unless otherwise specified in your specific tenancy agreement.